-The reason I wanted to interview Alison for this episode is because when it comes to personal finance, a big element is how much you take home.
+The reason I wanted to interview Alison for this episode is that when it comes to personal finance, a big element is how much you take home.
 You can only save so much, so if you feel like you’re stuck in a dead-end job and not making your worth, it’s time to do something about it.
-It’s definitely scary switching jobs or careers, but in my experience it can also be the best decision you could ever make.
+It’s definitely scary switching jobs or careers, but in my experience, it can also be the best decision you could ever make.

 Got a Work/Career-related Question for Alison?

-I’m not ashamed to say it, I’ve totally submitted a question for Alison to answer on the blog a few years ago, and she answered it too!
+I’m not ashamed to say it, I totally submitted a question for Alison to answer on the blog a few years ago, and she answered it too!
 It was the coolest thing to get her insight into my situation, so if you want to pick her brain, I highly suggest submitting your question to Alison too.